Status Endpoint

 - Transition to

-Healthyafter successfully processing enough requests - Transition to
+Healthyafter successfully processing enough requests (more than 90% success rate) - Transition to

 Example Response: